RickStrahl/SWFOX2019_WebConnectionDeployment/Markdown/Strahl_WebConnectionDeploymentAndConfiguration.md

 So, you've built your shiny new Web Connection Application on your local machine for development and you're proud of what you've accomplished.
 Now it's time to take that local masterpiece and get it online.
 How you do this?

-In this article I'll take you to the process of creating a small placehold application and deploy it to a live server on a hosted service called [Vultr](https://www.vultr.com/?ref=6820014) which provides low cost, and high performance virtual machine services that are ideal of hosting a Web Connection site.
+In this article I'll take you to the process of creating a small placeholder application and deploy it to a live server on a hosted service called [Vultr](https://www.vultr.com/?ref=6820014) which provides low cost, and high performance virtual machine services that are ideal of hosting a Web Connection site.

 Here's what we'll cover: